K-Kyungho/MEMBER/README.md

-# UniMBR
+# MEMBER

-This is the official implementation of UniMBR **(Unified framework for Mutil-Behavior Recommendation)**
+This is the official implementation of MEMBER **(Mixture-of-Experts for Multi-BEhavior Recommendation)**

-(Submission for ACM WWW 2025 Research Track)
+(Submission for ACM KDD 2025 Research Track)

 ---
  ### Datasets